chr5tphr/zennit/docs/source/how-to/use-rules-composites-and-canonizers.rst

     ]
     composite_epsilon_plus = LayerMapComposite(layer_map=layer_map)

-Note that rules used in composites are only used as templates and copied for each layer they apply to using :py:func:`zennit.core.Hook.copy`.
+Note that rules used in Composites are only used as templates and copied for each layer they apply to using :py:func:`zennit.core.Hook.copy`.